verronpro/blog/_posts/2025-02-01-solo-maintenance-craftsmanship-in-the-downtime.md

 To make this work, I've had to master two things:
 - **Context Preservation**: Every session must end with a "clean" state, or a failing test that tells me exactly what to do next.
 - **Impact Slicing**: Breaking work into increments so small they can be finished in a single sitting, yet so impactful they move the needle.
+The 2024 refactorings for [Contextual Clarity](/office-stamper/2024/11/01/monthly-commit-refactoring-for-contextual-clarity.html) and [Template Normalization](/office-stamper/2024/12/01/monthly-commit-pre-processing-for-template-normalization.html) are prime examples: each introduced a single, focused abstraction that simplified the engine without breaking a single test.

 ## Strategic "Not Yet"
 Restraint isn't just about saying "no"; it's about "not yet."
 Take [Issue #80](https://github.com/verronpro/office-stamper/issues/80)—"Only attempt to resolve variable if they actually are shown."
 It has been pending since October 2022.
 I haven't ignored it; I've been waiting for the library's architecture to be ready to handle it without a bespoke hack.
 That delay allowed for a deeper conversation with the requester and a more sensible implementation strategy.